motherscenter-cu/motherscenter-cu.github.io/membership.md

  * Access our all-important private e-mail loop.
 On the private e-loop you can interact with all local members to ask parenting questions, get recommendations for local doctors and businesses, make spontaneous plans, and get all of the information you need for events held at members' homes.

 ## Join Now

 Thank you for your interest in joining Mothers' Center of Champaign County!
 To join, click on the link below and:

- 1. Fill out your personal information
+ 1. Fill out your personal information,
- 2. Indicate how you will be paying for your annual membership
+ 2. Indicate how you will be paying for your annual membership, and
  3. Review and accept our membership guidelines.

 Once we have received payment you will be added to our Big Tent e-loop, which